clue1ess/xv6/explanation_xv6.md

 6. get starting point of execution of kernel using elf->entry and cast to function pointer and switch to it.

 Note: Kernel generally loads at 0x100000 (pa) because first 1MB is reserved for memory mapped devices, like console, etc.

 Q. What are memory mapped devices?
+-->Memory mapped I/O is a way to exchange data and instructions between a CPU and peripheral devices attached to it.
+Memory mapped IO is one where the processor and the IO device share the same memory location(memory),i.e.,the processor and IO devices are mapped using the memory address.

 entry:
     Kernel has to enable paging and setup high virtual adresses.